gfxdisp/pu21/README.md

 > [PDF](https://www.cl.cam.ac.uk/~rkm38/pdfs/mantiuk2021_PU21.pdf)

-The new PU21 encoding improves on the older PU (or PU08) encoding, explained in:
+The new PU21 encoding improves on the older PU (or PU08) encoding, which is explained in:

 > Extending quality metrics to full luminance range images.
 > Tunç O. Aydın, Rafał Mantiuk and Hans-Peter Seidel